EMBASSY CULTURAL HOUSE

 In 2017, she curated the ground-breaking exhibition Toronto: Tributes + Tributaries, 1971 - 1989 for the AGO and edited the accompanying exhibition publication in 2018.
 She curated the AGO's survey exhibition on Rebecca Belmore, Facing the Monumental (2019), which toured across Canada and the U.S. Other exhibitions include Rita Letendre: Fire & Light (AGO, 2017); Sovereign Acts (Multiple venues, 2012-2019); Nanabozho’s Sisters (Multiple venues, 2019); Fifth World (multiple Venues, 2015); House of Wayward Spirits (Toronto, 2016); A Future Past (Michigan, New York, 2014); Mapping Resistances (Peterborough, 2010); Chronotopic Village (Modern Fuel, 2009).

-Nanibush recently opened the exhibitions Shuvinai Ashoona Beyond the Visible (AGO, 2021); Rebecca Belmore Turbulent Water (Australia, 2021); and has ongoing exhibitions at the AGO including Karoo Ashevak, Michael Belmore, Peter Pitseolak and the J.S.
+Nanibush curated the exhibitions Shuvinai Ashoona Beyond the Visible (AGO, 2021); Rebecca Belmore Turbulent Water (Australia, 2021); and has ongoing exhibitions at the AGO including Karoo Ashevak, Michael Belmore, Peter Pitseolak and the J.S.
 McLean Centre for Indigenous + Canadian Art.

 Nanibush is currently working on the book Violence No More: The Rise of Indigenous Women (in progress).
 Some of her works also include contributions to the books, Women in a Globalizing World: Equality, Development, Diversity and Peace and This is an Honour Song: Twenty Years since the Blockades.
 She co-edited York University’s InTensions journal on “The Resurgence of Indigenous Women’s Knowledge and Resistance in Relation to Land and Territoriality”, and the book The Winter We Danced: Voices from the Past, the Future, and the Idle No More Movement (Arp Press).
 In addition to articles in Aperture Magazine, Literary Review of Canada, Art in America, and Canadian Art, she has written numerous catalogue essays on Indigenous and Canadian artists.